 What Happens if we get the Enfranchisement Notice Wrong?

-Lots of collective enfranchisement projects never get off the ground because the Enfranchisement Notice is not legally valid, and this is why getting legal advice is so important.
+Lots of freehold purchase projects never get off the ground because the Enfranchisement Notice is not legally valid, and this is why getting legal advice is so important.

 If this happens to you, the law states that you have to wait a full 12 months before starting the process again by issuing another Enfranchisement Notice.
 Unless the mistake causing the failure of the notice has been made by your solicitor (when you will probably have the right to make a professional negligence claim against them), not only will this cause delay, but you will also have lost all the legal costs paid to date.
 With larger blocks, it may also mean that you lose support of some of the other leaseholders.
 Getting the right number of people on board in the freehold purchase in the first place can be difficult with especially with larger blocks – but much more so if the first attempt failed.